Mat Latos, Pitcher

 College: Broward Community College

-Mat Latos, pitcher for the Toronto Blue Jays, was first drafted by the San Diego Padres in June, 2006, but he didn't sign with them until the following May.
+Mat Latos, pitcher, was first drafted by the San Diego Padres in June, 2006, but he didn't sign with them until the following May.
 He played in the Padres' minor league system from 2007 through part of 2009.

 Latos joined the Padres for 10 games in 2009.
 He finished the season with a 4-5 record and a 4.62 ERA.
 The following season was a strong one for Latos.
 In 2010, he pitched 184.2 innings in 31 games and he had a career high 189 strikeouts (to 50 walks), a 14-10 record, and a career low ERA of 2.92.